 In the warmer months, our farmers markets are something to behold.
 Try local foods, meet area farmers, and mix with the locals at one of many fresh farm stands.

-Relax and enjoy some free music at one of Pittsburgh plazas or clubs.
+Relax and enjoy some free music at one of Pittsburgh plazas, clubs or delicious restaurants.

 You'll receive a friendly welcome from the loyal crowd that gathers to sing along during the club's polished practice sessions, which typically include 40 or more banjo players with a little brass backing from a tuba and horns.
 The mood is lively, the beer is cheap and the entry at the door is free (just ring the buzzer).
-Every Wednesday at 8pm.
+Every Wednesday at 8 pm, be sure to make your reservations ahead of time!

 See why The New Yorker magazine said: "If Pittsburgh were situated somewhere in the heart of Europe, tourists would eagerly journey hundreds of miles out of their way to visit it."